 Before you begin, have the pants you want to make longer in front of you

-If you have a pair of pants that are too short, don’t just throw them away.
-You can lengthen them without too much effort, as long as you have a sewing machine.
-Make sure to use the same color thread that your pants are so the stitching doesn’t show up.
+If you have a pair of too-short pants, don’t just throw them away.
+You can lengthen them without too much effort if you have a sewing machine.
+Make sure to use the same color thread your pants are so the stitching doesn’t appear.

-One of the most common alterations that people make to their clothing is lengthening pants.
-It isn’t too difficult to do, but you’ll definitely want to practice on a pair of old pants before working on a more expensive pair.
+One of the most common alterations people make to their clothing is lengthening pants.
+It isn’t too difficult, but you’ll want to practice on a pair of old pants before working on a more expensive pair.

 Wash pants before attempting to lengthen them

-The first step to lengthen pants is to wash the pants before you take the scissors to them.
+The first step to lengthening pants is to wash them before taking the scissors to them.
 This will prevent any shrinkage once you cut them.

 Decide how much longer you want your pants to be

-When deciding on a length, take into account your height and other measurements so you don’t end up “bunching” at the bottom of your shoes.
+When deciding on a length, consider your height and other measurements, so you don’t end up “bunching” at the bottom of your shoes.

 Determine the amount of ease (how loose the garment will be after it’s been lengthened) that you want the finished garment to have